gaaiatinc/hapi-openid-connect/README.md

     - redirect_uri_path, and
     - description, which describes the permissions the client is requesting.

-  - _encrypt_password(real_password)_:
+  - _get_client_account_id_for_credentials(username, password)_:

-      - calculate the encrypted equivalent of the _real_password_, so that it can be compared with the encrypted password stored in the user account persistent store.
+    - verify that the username and password match a client account record
+    - return a Promise that must resolve with the client account id (the id is a unique string for the respective client account)
+    - reject the Promise if the client account does not exist, or the credentials provided do not match.

+    The returned/resolved user account id must be a string, and it must be less than 255 characters (as per the OpenID specs).